QubesOS/qubes-doc/privacy/i2p.md

 ### Configure everything! ###

 *  I2P config
-  Sadly, no config can be passed to the I2P-command, so the easyest way to configure I2P is to edit the config-files in the templateVM.
+  Sadly, no config can be passed to the I2P-command, so the easiest way to configure I2P is to edit the config-files in the templateVM.

   If you do not want to do that but rather have VM specific configs, save a copy of your config in `/rw/config` and copy them back to their designated folders on startup: